CsatiZoltan/t8code-wiki/Installation.md

 To use t8code as an external library and link against it, first you need to install it according to the above instructions or obtain an installation via another way.
 Your code must link against t8code, p4est, libsc, libz and libm.
 Usually
 [p4est](www.github.com/cburstedde/p4est) and [libsc](www.github.com/cburstedde/sc) are shipped with t8code.
-If you did not obtain them with t8code you need to install them seperately.
+If you did not obtain them with t8code you need to install them separately.

 For the sake of the argument let's say the install folder is $HOME/t8code_install.
 1. Add the library folder to `LD_LIBRARY_PATH`: